Bands

 Leyland Band has appeared in numerous television and radio broadcasts, specifically for the Granada Band of the Year, BBC Radio 3 and Listen to the Band.
 It has an impressive discography and has recorded over 40 commercial CDs.

 Craig worked with Leyland, and guest conductor Robert Childs, at the inaugural Welsh Brass Arts Festival in 2001.
 Craig narrated Howard Snell's Images of the Millennium, performed by the massed bands of Leyland and Parc & Dare under Robert's baton.
+Numerous works from this concert are featured on the album Welsh Brass Festival Volume I, available on the Paragon Recordings label.

 Further information on Leyland Band can be found at their own website www.leylandband.co.uk